Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 in an ionic solution.
 The solution is an extension of the analytical method, leveraging Fast-Multipole methods as well as boundary elements.
 Each molecule is coarse-grained as a system of overlapping spheres, whose surface charges are represented by the multipole expansions $H^{(i)}$ and $F^{(i)}$.
 </p>
-<p>For a detailed explanation of the method as well as a full description of how to utilize the pbsam-auto method please refer to <a href="{{ site.baseurl }}/external_contributions/extern-pbsam">PB-SAM contributions page</a>.
+<p>PB-SAM requires a number of its own inputs.
+For a detailed explanation of the method as well as a full description of how to utilize the pbsam-auto method please refer to <a href="{{ site.baseurl }}/external_contributions/extern-pbsam">PB-SAM contributions page</a>.
 </p>
 <hr />